christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 This is because strong consistency from the data perspective only cares about ordering of operations, therefore ordering of `insert` commands, which means it provides a strongly consistent ordering for all replicas by insertion time.

-However, the client only cares about event time.
+However, in many use cases, clients care about event time.
+We pay special attention to this case in the further discussion.
 Figure \ref{fig:event-store-consistency-levels} shows the different levels of consistency that can be achieved with strong consistency and allowance for out-of-order events.
 Figure \ref{fig:event-store-consistency-perspectives} illustrates the two perspectives in the event of out-of-order events arriving.

 \begin{figure}[h]
   \centering